 The ingredients specified for these recipes are all available with Kosher-for-Passover certification in the supermarkets near me; your mileage may vary.
 Make sure the ingredients you use are certified, as many of these things contain grain products when they are not KFP-certified.

 There are many different ways to make matzah brie (usually rhymes with "rye," although some pronounce it like the cheese), and I will undoubtedly be branded a heretic for my particular technique, but this is the way I learned to make it and this is the way I like it.
 This recipe is really just French toast with matzah instead of bread!
+If you'd like something fancier, try my Creme Brulee Matzah Brei, but this recipe is very traditional and quick and easy to make.

 Prepare the same kind of soaking batter you would make for French toast: beat a couple of eggs with some milk or water and some cinnamon.
 Break up some matzah into pieces about the size of your palm (precision is not required) and soak them in the batter until they are a little soggy but not falling apart.
 Fry them in butter in a frying pan until they are crispy.
 If you need to use up the last of the egg mixture, you can pour that into the pan with the last of the matzah.